 These effects will translate into a decrease in the fill-rates of your ad units, and lower eCPMs since the quality of the ads you’re sending is less specific and relevant for your audience.

 However, from Appodeal, we have already identified some ways to reduce the potential damage caused by the iOS 14.5 update.
 Keep reading to find it out.

 How to convince my users to accept being tracked?

 Who would really accept being voluntarily tracked, spied, or followed?

 However, these past years the Privacy Laws, such as GDPR & CCPA, are enforcing apps and mobile games to get consent from the users to collect their data.
 You may already have a “Consent Pop-Up” completely customized that shows in the FTUE (First Time User Experience).

-From Appodeal, we got you covered.
+At Appodeal, you are covered.
 We created a Consent Management Platform to collect all your users’ consent.